 - May be a bit easier to digest for those sensitive to lactose

 #6 Califia Farms Probiotic Dairy Free Drinkable Yogurt, Strawberry, 25.4oz

 If you’re after a vegan, non-dairy, plant-based yogurt then this could be the one for you!
-Califia Farms have created a delicious drinkable yogurt from almond and coconut milk that comes in strawberry, plain, mango and super berry flavours!
-With over 10 billion CFU in each serving and 3 different strains of probiotic, you definitely won’t be compromising on flavour or the amount of friendly bacteria you’ll consume with this vegan option.
+Califia Farms have created a delicious drinkable yogurt from almond and coconut milk that comes in strawberry, plain, mango and super berry flavors!
+With over 10 billion CFU in each serving and 3 different strains of probiotic, you definitely won’t be compromising on flavor or the amount of friendly bacteria you’ll consume with this vegan option.